-Unfortunately, there is no mathematical formula for an award of alimony.
+There is no mathematical formula for an award of alimony.
 Some jurisdictions are employing a guideline approach similar to that utilized by New Jersey with regard to child support.
-This methodology suggests that twenty-five percent of the differential in income between husband and wife represents a presumptive starting point with regard to any alimony discussion.
 New Jersey does not employ such a philosophy.

 Any discussion of alimony is highly fact-specific.
 It is impossible to offer any generalizations concerning the same.
 There are also different types of alimony available, including permanent, limited duration, rehabilitative and redistributive.